-We sorted the deletions that satisfy above criteria with respect to increasing average signal, si,j.
+We sorted the deletions that satisfied the above criteria with respect to increasing average signal, si,j.
 For the top n deletions, we assigned homozygous genotypes, i.e., G[i,j]=0.

-We generally observed that the parameter selection for filtering variants did not have substantial effect on accuracy of linking attacks as long as they are not made too stringent.
+We generally observed that the parameter selection for filtering variants did not have a substantial effect on accuracy of linking attacks as long as they were not made too stringent.
 In the computational experiments, we used mmax=1.5, τmin=10, ηmin=0.5 as the parameter set.

-For the case when the adversary does not have access to the deletion panel, we fragment the genome into windows and use these windows as candidate deletions.
-Above procedure is utilized for selection of the candidate deletions, which are assigned homozygous deletion genotypes.
-For small deletions, we use 5 base pair windows within the exonic regions.
-For large deletions, we use 1000 base pair windows over all genome.
+For the case when the adversary does not have access to the deletion panel, we fragmented the genome into windows and used these windows as candidate deletions.
+We utilized the above procedure for selection of the candidate deletions, which were assigned homozygous deletion genotypes.
+For small deletions, we used five base pair windows within the exonic regions.
+For large deletions, we used 1,000 base pair windows over the whole genome.

 Instantiations of Genome-wide Linking Attack

-Following the genotyping of the deletions in pS, we use the genotyped deletions to link the individual to the individuals in the SV genotype dataset.
-Given the genotyped deletions for the kth individual in the signal profile dataset, we first compare these deletions to the panel of deletions in the genotype dataset, pG.
-The comparison is performed by overlapping the deletions in pS and in pG.
-Any two deletions that overlapped at least 1 base pair are assumed to be common in the two panels.
-For the set of deletions that are common in two panels, {i1,j1, i2,j2, …, in,jn}, we compute the genotype distance by matching the genotypes,
+Following genotyping of the deletions in pS, we used the genotyped deletions to link the individual to the individuals in the SV genotype dataset.
+Given the genotyped deletions for the kth individual in the signal profile dataset, we first compared these deletions to the panel of deletions in the genotype dataset, pG.
+The comparison was performed by overlapping the deletions in pS and pG.
+Any two deletions that overlapped at least one base pair were assumed to be common in the two panels.
+For the “common” set, {i1,j1, i2,j2, …, in,jn}, we computed the genotype distance by matching the genotypes,

 dk-l=a=i',j'∈{[i1,j1,…[in,jn]}d(Gi',j'(k),Gi',j'(l))